 “What makes this symbol an especially powerful “map of magic” is that it connects the subjective and objective universes in a synthetic way, which gives the inner will of the magician a high level of influence over the objective universe because both realms are clearly seen as part of the same whole.” – Stephen E. Flowers.
 (Icelandic Magic: Practical Secrets of the Northern Grimoires, p 74)

 This can be illustrated in a two-dimensional drawing, the objective universe is the surroundings of the magician.
 The subjective universe is the soul and mind of the magician, and at the core is the goal or the intent of the magic.
-According to Steven Flowers, these zones can be adjusted based on empirical results of magical experiments.
+According to Steven Flowers, these zones can be adjusted based on the empirical results of magical experiments.

-“In casting a helm of awe the magician is to imagine the arms of the sign as currents of force emitting from the core of his being and flowing both outwardly and inwardly – being protected forcefully remaining steady, being received forcefully or being blocked, redirected or circulated as the sign determines.
+“In casting a Helm of Awe the magician is to imagine the arms of the sign as currents of force emitting from the core of his being and flowing both outwardly and inwardly – being protected forcefully remaining steady, being received forcefully or being blocked, redirected or circulated as the sign determines.
 Again, the key is that the sign is not two-dimensional, but it exists on at least four dimensions.” – Stephen E. Flowers.
 (Icelandic Magic: Practical Secrets of the Northern Grimoires, p 75)

 This clearly indicates that magic can not just be conducted by anyone, the person has to have an almost spiritual connection and be confident in it.
 This emotional aspect may explain why it was mostly women who not only were the religious leader of society but also more often someone who practiced magic.